geoff-maddock/secret-lodge/SecretLodge-All-Brainstorming.md

 Each player takes one action in order around the table until they choose to no longer take an action, or they are unable to take an action.
 **Resolution (Season's End)**
 Each district has a newly elected aldarman
-The astral signs move on to the next season.
+The astral signs move on to the next seaso

 ### How does the game end?